UBC-MDS/introduction-machine-learning/chapters/en/slides/module1/module1_01.md

 3   72              1.7               0.8                   200                        28                          37             6.2      3.0                        0.93         Disease      Disease
 ```

-Notes: Next we predict on unseen data using the model we just built.
+Notes: Next we take our model and use it to predict on unseen data.
+Here
+we can see that our model is predicting an outcome of the patience under
+the `Predicted label` column.

 ---